kis11/shopping-cart/README.md

 sendgrid
 ```

 Use the "pip install" format to install these packages when you first create the virtual environment.
+Consult the professor's Github repository if you need extra details.

 Fork the folder and clone it onto your computer.